-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 Wisconsin law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
 In addition to setting a low minimum age for purposes of juvenile court jurisdiction, Wisconsin law excludes 17-year-olds from the court's jurisdiction.
 Further, governing state statute permits direct file and automatic transfers to criminal court for minors charged with certain offenses and fails to require the court to consider the impact of trauma of past trafficking victimization in making discretionary transfer determinations.